dcunited001/dcunited001.github.io/_drafts/caelis-ruissent-avoiding-the-engineered-collapse.md

 and logic become dominated by superstition and the tragic mechanics of power consolidation.
 I cannot allow this to happen.

+# (X) Threats Whose Adumbrations Stand In Stark Contrast To Their Eminence

 ### Imaging Technology and Computational Medicine Imply Trillions in Collective Liabilities From An Accurate, Irrefutable Assessment of Psychiatry's Insane Costs and Benefits

-- this novel imaging technology demonstrates
+- this novel imaging technology creates the possibilities of forensics and stastical methods which prove the existence of top-secret neurological intervention.

 ### The Use of Neurological Warfare To Suppress Dissidents, for Neurological CIA Mockingbird and to Cover up Inconvenient Truths